-Texas 'Tourniquet Killer' set to be 1st US execution in 2018
+'Tourniquet Killer' executed in Texas for 1992 strangling

 "I didn't set out to kill her," he told police in a taped interview played at his 2004 trial.
 "That was not my intent.
 But it got out of hand."

-She was walking to work around 6:30 a.m. on April 16, 1992, when he offered her a ride that she accepted.
+Estrada was walking to work around 6:30 a.m. on April 16, 1992, when he she accepted a ride from him.
 The former tow truck driver, phone company repairman and part-time musician blamed his actions on "voices in my head that I was going to have her, regardless, to possess her in some way."

 He also confessed to killing three others, a 9-year-old and two teenagers.
-All four of his victims were Hispanic.
-At least three had been raped.
+All four of his victims were Hispanic and at least three had been raped.
 Jurors also heard from three women who testified he raped them.

 Harris County District Attorney Kim Ogg, who as an assistant prosecutor worked the then-unsolved Estrada case, said crime scene photos showed Estrada was tortured and had suffered as a stick was used to tighten a cord around her neck.